lynnfaraday/aresmush.com/_root/fs3/fs3.3/choosing-fs3.md

 # Near-Modern

 The combat system is very much geared towards a near-modern technology level.
-Ballistic weapons are the focus, and melee combat is an afterthought.
+Ballistic weapons are the focus.
 Explosives, vehicles and armor are all designed with near-modern tech in mind too.

 FS3 works well with historical settings back to about the 1800's, modern settings and low-tech sci-fi.
 Higher sci-fi tech levels can work too, as long as you don't want blasters/lasers to work too differently than ballistic guns.

-You can do a fantasy setting in FS3, but it's like trying to fit a square peg into a round hole.
-Melee tactics, mounted combat, hodgepodge armor (chain vest + leather arms, for instance) and different weapon skills do not fit well in FS3.
+You can do a fantasy setting in FS3, but it's not a natural fit.
+FS3 is not geared for things like mounted combat, hodgepodge armor (chain vest + leather arms, for instance) and different melee weapon skills.

-Similarly, FS3 is not really geared for superhero/supernatural games.
+Similarly, FS3 is not designed for superhero/supernatural games.
 It simply has no concept of "powers", and the rating system is not designed to accommodate superhuman abilities.
-You can do it, but it's not a great fit.
+You can do it, but it will require tweaking.

 # Lightly-Coded